setarekhosravi/RLinControl/Other Useful Resources/Reinforcement Learning in MATLAB/README.md

 ### Contents

-* **Handnotes:** My personal notes taken while following the course
+* **Handnotes:** My personal notes taken while following the courses
 * **Codes:** Implementation of reinforcement learning algorithms in MATLAB

 ### Course Information

 <div align="justify">
-This course is available on Faradars (فرادرس), a Persian educational platform, and teaches reinforcement learning concepts with practical implementations in MATLAB.
-The course is instructed by Omid Zandi in Persian language.
+These courses are available on Faradars (فرادرس), a Persian educational platform, and teaches reinforcement learning concepts with practical implementations in MATLAB.
+The courses are instructed by Omid Zandi in Persian language.
 </div>

 ### Acknowledgment

 <div align="justify">
-The original course is created and taught by Omid Zandi on Faradars platform.
-This directory contains my personal study materials and implementations based on the course content.
+The original courses are created and taught by Omid Zandi on Faradars platform.
+This directory contains my personal study materials and implementations based on the courses content.
 </div>

 * [Course 1: RL in MATLAB](https://faradars.org/courses/fvml002-reinforcement-learning-using-matlab)